Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Comparing the 1PI-resummed calculation with other approaches

-\textbf{At low-temperatures} ($z \gtrsim 1$), parent particle decays constitute the dominant contribution to the interaction rate density, as long as the mass splitting is large enough to kinematically allow them (cf. Eq.~\eqref{eq:Estimate_kinematic_threshold}) while the parent particles are sufficiently abundant.
+\textbf{At low-temperatures} ($z \gtrsim 1$), parent particle decays constitute the dominant contribution to the interaction rate density, as long as the mass splitting is large enough to kinematically allow for them (cf. Eq.~\eqref{eq:Estimate_kinematic_threshold}) while the parent particles are sufficiently abundant.
 In this case, the interaction rate typically behaves as $\sim z^3 K_1 \left( z \right)$, explaining the first term in Eq.~\eqref{eq:FitFunction} and the peaks observed in Fig.~\ref{fig:InteractionRateComp} for $\delta=10$.
 Up to small corrections in $G$, the height of the peak is mainly controlled by the mass splitting $\delta$.
-Notice that, by lowering $\delta$, the contribution from decays becomes increasingly negligible due to the suppression of the available phase space, until they disappear for degenerate masses.
+Note that, by lowering $\delta$, the contribution from decays becomes increasingly negligible due to the suppression of the available phase space, until they disappear for degenerate masses.
 For large $z$ values we can identify the following asymptotic behavior

-For decay-dominated freeze-in, one typically has $A/\sqrt{a}=\Gamma_F/ m_F^{2}$, $\Gamma_F$ being the decay width in vacuum of the decaying $F$ parent.
+For decay-dominated freeze-in, one typically can identify $A/\sqrt{a}=\Gamma_F/ m_F^{2}$, with $\Gamma_F$ being the in-vacuum decay width of the decaying $F$ parent particle.
 Since this identification is only valid in the non-relativistic expansion, we can simply use in-vacuum masses to evaluate $\Gamma_F/ m_F^{2}$ and thus obtain a parametric dependence only on the mass splitting of the form